Jean Baptiste Richardville: Marriage and family

 Around 1800 Richardville married Natoequah (or Natoequeah), a Miami woman.
 The couple had at least six children.
 Their three sons were Joseph, John Baptist Jr., and Miaqueah.
 Their three daughters were Maria Louise (called LaBlonde), Catherine (Pocongoquah), and Susan.
-LaBlonde Richardville married James Godfroy, the son of Francis Godfroy, who was a chief of the Miamis.
 Catherine Richardville married Francis La Fontaine.
 After Richardville's death in 1841, La Fontaine succeeded his father-in-law as chief of the Miamis.

 Early life and education

 Jean Baptiste de Richardville (Peshewa or Pinšiwa, meaning 'Wildcat' or 'Lynx' in the Miami-Illinois language) was born about 1761 in the Miami (Myaami) village of Kekionga (Miamitown), present-day Fort Wayne, Indiana.
 He was the métis (half French and half Miami) son of Tacumwah, an influential Miami chieftess of the Atchatchakangouen band and the sister of the Miami chief Pacanne, and Antoine-Joseph Drouet de Richerville, a French-Canadian fur trader at Kekionga from about 1750 to 1770.
 By the late 1780s, Antoine-Joseph de Richerville had permanently settled at Trois-Rivières (Three Rivers) in Quebec, Canada.
 Historian Donald Chaput described the Drouets as "one of the most significant families of officers-traders in the western Great Lakes region."
 Through his mother's family, Jean Baptiste de Richardville was also the nephew of two Miami chiefs, Little Turtle and Pacanne.

 Richardville spent part of his childhood with his father in Quebec, where he received a few years of formal education before returning to Kekionga in late 1770s to live among the Miamis with his mother.
 During his youth, Richardville learned to speak fluent Miami (an Algonquian language), as well as French and English.
 By the time that Richardville returned to Kekionga, his mother, Tacumwah, had married Charles Beaubein, a French trader in the area.
 Tacumwah operated her own trading house at Kekionga, where her son learned to become successful a trader.
 Richardville also joined his mother's tribal community.
 Richardville was at Kekionga when it was attacked in the 1790 Harmar campaign, and he was among the warriors who ambushed the United States in the climactic battle on 22 October.

 Richardville was initially reluctant to take part in Miami tribal affairs, preferring instead to culturally identify himself as a creole Frenchman, dress in French clothing, and take an interest in European culture.
-Because his tribe had a matrilineal power system, Richardville gained leadership status in the tribe from his mother's people, meaning he gained authority through his mother’s brother, Chief Pacanne.
+Because his tribe had a matrilineal power system, Richardville gained leadership status in the tribe from his mother's people, meaning he gained authority through his mother's brother, Chief Pacanne.
 Richardville became more politically active in Miami affairs as an ally of his uncles, Chief Pacanne and Chief Little Turtle.
 After the War of 1812, Richardville began to culturally identify more with the Miami people, instead of the creole French, and became a "prominent leader of the tribe."
 As an adult, Richardville refused to speak English or French languages or wear European-style clothing.